mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### TrueNAS

-I've been using the TrueNAS system for a few months
+Synology's web UI is hard to beat.
+It's the most elegant and intuitive interface I've ever seen for a network appliance.
+They do a great job of building an intuitive UI that spares the end-user from understanding a lot of the underlying filesystem details.

+TrueNAS has its hacker charm, but I find it a huge step down from Synology in terms of usability.
+The interface seems like it was designed by developers with a disdain for anything outside the command-line.

 {{<gallery caption="The Synology web interface (left) is leaps and bounds ahead of TrueNAS (right).">}}
 {{<img src="synology-dashboard.png" alt="Screenshot of Synology web dashboard" maxWidth="500px">}}
 {{<img src="truenas-dashboard.png" alt="Screenshot of TrueNAS web dashboard" maxWidth="500px">}}
 {{</gallery>}}

-User experience is miles better on the Synology.
-Synology feels like they're trying hard to make their system usable to people who don't need to understand the underlying technologies, whereas TrueNAS's UI feels like an afterthought designed by people who prefer to do everything from the command-line.

 It took me several tries to even figure out how to create a new volume and share it on my network with correct permissions.
-You have to jump between several different menus to just set up a drive and share it.
+You have to jump between several disconnected menus, and there's no hints about what action you need to perform next.
 With Synology, it's hard to get it wrong because there's a complete UI flow when you set up a volume where Synology helps you configure it on the network and give users permissions.

 I found third-party apps _much_ harder to install on TrueNAS.
 I use Plex Media Server to stream my movie and TV collection.
 Plex is a pre-configured plugin on TrueNAS, so this should be one of the easiest apps to install.
 TrueNAS required an hour of fiddling and searching through documentation.
 For Plex to access my storage, I had to: